 In 1665 an anonymous treatise was added to a book skeptical of witchcraft.
 That book, “The Discoverie of Witchcraft”, compiled by Reginald Scot and published in 1584, defended those accused of witchcraft.
 It also included so many examples of rituals and charms that it became popular with magical practitioners themselves.
 Although the “Discoverie” has since been reprinted several times, the anonymous material has not been available for over a hundred years.
 This material features a combination of ceremonial magic, Paracelsian thought, pagan folk rituals, and spirits from John Dee's “A True & Faithful Relation”, all mixed into a synthetic whole.

-UK Customers: enter "UK3" in the comments section of your order to get $9.00 off when ordering all three volumes in hardcover.
+UK Customers: enter "UK2Discount" in the comments section of your order to get $7.00 off of shipping when ordering any two volumes in hardcover.

 The Station of Man in the Universe:

 Ebenezer Sibly on the Spirit World and Magic